Sensory

 - Duration: One hour in the sensory room

 - What happens: You fill out a sensory profile questionnaire and a developmental questionnaire beforehand.
-The OT does clinical observations for an hour, in the same room the child would have therapy in
+The OT does clinical observations for an hour

 - Report: Shorter, qualitative, no standardised tests